zama-ai/concrete/docs/get-started/quick_start.md

 ## Defining the function to compile

-In this example, we compile a simple addition function:
+Here we define a simple addition function:

 <!--pytest-codeblocks:skip-->
 ```python